Monday October 2 – Industry and Academic Partners

 Monday, October 16 – Non-governmental Organization Representatives

 Monday, October 30 – U.S. Government and International Partners

-The NIH is gathering input to inform a potential Common Fund research program called “Complement Animal Research in Experimentation (Complement-ARIE)” aimed at development, standardization, validation, and use of new approach methodologies (NAMs).
-These NAMs are intended to more accurately model human biology, and will complement, or in some cases replace, traditional animal models, transforming the way we do basic, translational, and clinical sciences.
+The NIH gathered input to inform a potential Common Fund research program called “Complement Animal Research in Experimentation (Complement-ARIE)” aimed at development, standardization, validation, and use of new approach methodologies (NAMs).
+These NAMs are intended to more accurately model human biology, and will complement, or in some cases replace, traditional models, transforming the way we do basic, translational, and clinical sciences.

-The NIH Common Fund is hosting three listening sessions to gather input on the Complement-ARIE concept and potential opportunities for partnership, collaboration, and coordination among multiple sectors of government, industry, academia, and NGOs.
+The NIH Common Fund hosted three listening sessions to gather input on the Complement-ARIE concept and potential opportunities for partnership, collaboration, and coordination among multiple sectors of government, industry, academia, and NGOs.